princegautam091/social-platform/README.md

 # social-platform
 Its a normal webapp for user
 I created some functionality there like:
-Home page as a dashboard
+Home page as a dashboard,
-Register
+Register,
-Login
+Login,
-Logout
+Logout,
 Post sharing(still some work left)
 And will going to write a better search function